Cinema of Australia: Australian Gothic films

+Film schools

+There are several film schools in Australia, most notably the Australian Film, Television and Radio School, known as AFTRS in Sydney.
+Others include Griffith Film School, Australian Performing Arts Conservatory (APAC) in Brisbane; the WA Screen and Media Academy at Edith Cowan University in Perth; and Media Arts and Production, University of Technology Sydney (MAP UTS).
+All are full members of CILECT, the international association of film schools.

+In Melbourne, Victoria, Swinburne Film and Television School (1966–1991) produced many notable filmmakers, before merging into Victorian College of the Arts, becoming VCA Film and Television School (later merged into the University of Melbourne).
+However Swinburne University's Swinburne School of Film and Television (SSFT) remains, and both the VCA and SSFT are full members of CILECT.
+RMIT University runs various degree and diploma courses relating to filmmaking.
+In addition, in collaboration with AFTRS, it started delivering four short intensive courses relating to filmmaking and the film industry from December 2024.

+In South Australia, Flinders University introduced their Bachelor of Creative Arts Screen (BCA) in 2002, which proved both popular and successful.

 Government support

-John Gorton, Prime Minister of Australia from 1968–1971, initiated several forms of Government support for Australian film and the arts, establishing the Australian Council for the Arts, the Australian Film Development Corporation and the National Film and Television Training School.
+John Gorton, Prime Minister of Australia from 1968–1971, initiated several forms of Government support for Australian film and the arts, establishing the Australian Council for the Arts, the Australian Film Development Corporation and the Australian Film, Television and Radio School.
 Prime Minister Gough Whitlam continued to support Australian film.
 The South Australian Film Corporation was established in 1972 to promote and produce films, while the Australian Film Commission was created in 1975 to fund and produce internationally competitive films.

 The federal Australian government had supported the Australian film industry through the funding and development agencies of Film Finance Corporation Australia, the Australian Film Commission and Film Australia.
 In 2008 the three agencies were consolidated into Screen Australia.